newaetech/CW305-Arm-DesignStart/README.md

 3. Follow the instructions in section 2.4 of the Arm DesignStart user guide, but replace `m3_for_arty_a7` with `CW305_DesignStart`.
 Make sure `Arty A7-100` is selected at `Tools -> Settings -> Project Settings -> General -> Project device` afterwards.
+   It will display a message to your upgrade IP blocks.
+Here you can upgrade using the default settings.

 5. Do not follows steps 2.5 and 2.6:
     - Step 2.5 is not necessary because our CW305 port does not use QSPI